Other: sweet cinnamon, true cinnamon

 History And Folklore

-Cinnamon bark has been used for thousands of years in traditional Eastern and Western medicines.13 It appears in recorded history dating back to at least 1,700 years B.C.E where it was a component of embalming fluid in ancient Egypt.15 The Arabs were avid spice traders who provided this spice to the ancient Romans, Greeks, and Hebrews.15 These cultures treasured cinnamon as a spice, utilizing it in perfumes and medicines alike.
-It is believed that they were part of a spiced wine referred to as 'Hippocras'.20 European explorers considered cinnamon to be the most sought after spice of the 15th and 16th centuries and by the 17th century, it was considered a common kitchen spice.
-By the 19th century, cinnamon was commonly used medicinally to support digestion.15 It is a component of 'garam masala', a spice used in Indian cooking comprised of turmeric, peppercorns, cloves, cumin, and cardamom.
+Cinnamon bark has been used for thousands of years in traditional Eastern and Western medicines.
+It appears in recorded history dating back to at least 1,700 years B.C.E where it was a component of embalming fluid in ancient Egypt.
+The Arabs were avid spice traders who provided this spice to the ancient Romans, Greeks, and Hebrews.
+These cultures treasured cinnamon as a spice.
+It is believed that it was added to a spiced wine referred to as 'Hippocras'.
+European explorers considered cinnamon to be the most sought after spice of the 15th and 16th centuries and by the 17th century, it was considered a common kitchen spice.
+By the 19th century, cinnamon was commonly used to support digestion.
+It is a component of 'garam masala', a spice used in Indian cooking comprised of turmeric, peppercorns, cloves, cumin, and cardamom.
 Further, it is found in many Middle Eastern and North African dishes, as a spice for lamb or stuffed eggplant, and often added to chocolate in Mexico.

-In Ayurveda (traditional Indian system of healing) cinnamon is referred to as 'twak'2 and believed to support the respiratory, digestive, nervous, circulatory, urinary, and reproductive systems.2 It is a highly valued and multipurpose medicinal herb.
-According to the Ayurvedic practitioner, Karta Khalsa, "the classic patient who can benefit from cinnamon is cold, dry, and frail."2 Cinnamon is considered to be a warming herb that is stimulating to the circulatory system and soothing to the digestive system.2,21 The essential oil is used extensively as a flavoring for soft drinks, baked goods, sauces, confectioneries and liqueurs.
-It is distilled from a mixture of leaves, twigs and bark, and must be used with caution as a fragrance as it does have skin sensitizing properties.18 Cassia is the cinnamon most often used in TCM as it is native to China.22
+In Ayurveda (traditional Indian system of healing) cinnamon is referred to as 'twak' It is a highly valued and multipurpose herb.
+According to the Ayurvedic practitioner, Karta Khalsa, "the classic patient who can benefit from cinnamon is cold, dry, and frail."
+Cinnamon is considered to be a warming herb that is stimulating to the circulatory system and soothing to the digestive system.
+The essential oil is used extensively as a flavoring for soft drinks, baked goods, sauces, confectioneries and liqueurs.
+It is distilled from a mixture of leaves, twigs and bark, and must be used with caution as a fragrance as it does have skin sensitizing properties.
+Cassia is the cinnamon most often used in TCM as it is native to China.

-True cinnamon and cassia are quite similar and are often confused in trade.14 In the United States, the American Spice Trade Association approves labeling for both cassia and true cinnamon bark as simply 'cinnamon' for use as a seasoning.23 There are subtle taste differences and chemical properties, yet for medicinal purposes these species have been traditionally used almost interchangeably.14
+True cinnamon and cassia are quite similar and are often confused in trade.
+In the United States, the American Spice Trade Association approves labeling for both cassia and true cinnamon bark as simply 'cinnamon' for use as a seasoning.
+There are subtle taste differences and chemical properties, yet these species have been traditionally used almost interchangeably.

 Uses And Preparations